 Honolulu-based research writer, political strategist and communications consultant Scott Foster has advised, choreographed and executed successful political organizing & media strategies for scores of high-profile Hawai`i, national and international public policy issues and electoral campaigns.
-Before moving to Hawai`i, Scott had enjoyed successful careers in the entertainment and hospitality industries.
+Before moving to Hawai`i in 1985, Scott had enjoyed successful careers in the entertainment and hospitality industries.

 Scott has been called upon twice to assist the White House.
 In 1995, he was asked to perform advance communications in Hawai`i for President William J. Clinton to prepare for his official visit to commemorate the 50th Anniversary of the end of World War II; “VJ Day.”
 Details HERE.